Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Methodology

-The reverse process $p_\theta$ unrolls the corruption, estimating the spatial displacement map $\varepsilon^{k+1:N}$ via a U-Net-like architecture $\varepsilon_{\theta}$ (see Sect. \ref{sec:architecture} for more details).
-To achieve an approximation of $\varepsilon^{k+1:N}$, we train the network conditioned on the diffusion timestep $t$ and the embedding $h$ of the previous trajectory $X^{1:k}$.
-More formally, similarly to \cite{rombach22}, we define the following displacement estimation objective:
+The reverse process $p_\theta$ unrolls the corruption, estimating the spatial displacement map $\varepsilon^{k+1:N}$ via a U-Net-like architecture $\varepsilon_{\theta}$ (see Sec.~\ref{sec:architecture} for more details).
+To achieve an approximation of $\varepsilon^{k+1:N}$, we train the network conditioned on the diffusion timestep $t$ (embedded through an MLP $\uptau_\theta$) and the embedding $h$ of the previous trajectory $X^{1:k}$.

+In Eq. \ref{eq:delta}, similarly to \cite{rombach22}, we define the displacement estimation objective\footnote{For readability purposes, for what follows, we omit the superscript $k+1$:$N$, and assume that we are considering only future motion.}.